pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 {{% choosable cloud aws %}}

-Now that we have our website being delivered as fast as can we via our `CdnWebsite` component and S3 with Cloudfront, how do we know that what we've deployed actually works?
-We could leverage a fantastic service, such as Checkly, to ensure our website passes some sanity checks.
+Now that you have your website being delivered as fast as you can via your `CdnWebsite` component and S3 with Cloudfront, how do you know that what you've deployed actually works?
+You could leverage a fantastic service, such as Checkly, to ensure your website passes some sanity checks.

 {{% /choosable %}}

 {{% choosable cloud gcp %}}

-Now that we have our website being delivered as fast as possible via our `CdnWebsite` component and Cloud CDN, how do we know that what we've deployed actually works?
-We could leverage a fantastic service, such as Checkly, to ensure our website passes some sanity checks.
+Now that you have your website being delivered as fast as possible via your `CdnWebsite` component and Cloud CDN, how do you know that what you've deployed actually works?
+You could leverage a fantastic service, such as Checkly, to ensure your website passes some sanity checks.

 {{% /choosable %}}

-First, we need to add a new provider:
+First, you need to add a new provider:

 ```shell
 npm install @checkly/pulumi